K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Retrieve list of feature flags.
+  Retrieve the list of feature flags.
   ```